 By the end of the same year, Sygnia introduced its 4th Industrial Revolution ETF (4IR).
 If the future is as the WEF predicted, supporting companies that would power the revolution makes perfect sense.
 Selecting a winner from a global platform of unknown tech companies is a full-time job, so backing an ETF that does the legwork ensures you are backing the winners and booting the losers.
-According to Sygnia, these companies include, “autonomous vehicles, clean tech, drones, 3D printing, robotics, nanotechnology, smart buildings, virtual reality, cybersecurity, space and wearables”.
+According to Sygnia, these companies include, “autonomous vehicles, cleantech, drones, 3D printing, robotics, nanotechnology, smart buildings, virtual reality, cybersecurity, space and wearables”.

-Kensho was acquired by index house S&P Global in 2018, which made access to the index constituents much easier.
+The index was created by artificial intelligence company Kensho who was acquired by index house S&P Global in 2018, which made access to the index constituents much easier.
 These days the full list of fund constituents are readily available on the Sygnia website.
 However, since many of these companies are not well-known, it’s worth a bit of investigation before committing.

 Since this is not a broad-market index, it’s worth treating it like a sub-index in your portfolio.
-The fund is classified as a high risk fund with an investment horizon of five years or more.
-A 5% addition to your overall portfolio should give you a sense of the nature of this ETF.
+The fund is classified as a high-risk fund with an investment horizon of five years or more.
+A small addition to your overall portfolio should give you a sense of the nature of this ETF.
 Once you’ve become better acquainted you could always get more.

 |ETF name||Sygnia iTrix 4th Industrial Revolution ETF|

-|Issue date||6 December 2017|
+|Issue date||6 December 2017 (+112% since listing)|

-|Total investment cost||0.65%|
+|Total investment cost||0.62%|